rojakcoder/validator-script/terra/README.md

 ## Replacement server with existing data

-Prepare the server by making the software components are in place.
+Prepare the server by making sure that the software components are in place.
 There is no need to download the blockchain snapshot since the data is already available for migration.

 What _needs_ to be done is to re-attach the block storage when doing the migration.

-To do the migration:
+The steps for the migration:

 1. Stop the old terrad server.
 2. Unmount the storage volume.